chellej80/Embarr-Equestrian/README.md

 ### The Footer

-- __The Footer__

   - The footer section includes links to the relevant social media sites (Facebook, Twitter, youtube, Instagram) for Embarr Equestrian.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media
     <img src="assets/media/footer.PNG">